btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 BTCPay Server 2.4.0 adds more granular permissions for wallet management, making it easier to separate responsibilities.
 Viewing wallet data, creating transactions, signing transactions, broadcasting through BTCPay Server, and managing wallet settings can now be controlled more carefully.

-This matters for real operational setups.
-A team member may need to review wallet transactions without being able to sign.
-An integration may need to create a transaction but should not have broader wallet management access.
-A trusted operator may be allowed to broadcast, while settings remain restricted to owners or administrators.

 The Greenfield API now follows the wallet permission model more closely as well, aligning API access with what users can do in the BTCPay interface.
 This gives store owners and server administrators better control when delegating wallet-related actions to team members, apps and external systems.

 ## 🔄 Subscription Improvements